pymacaron/pymacaron/README.md

 ```

-You start your server by doing:
+You start your server by going into the project's root directory and doing:

 ```bash
 python server.py --port 8080
 ```

-And your 'server.py' looks like:
+Where 'server.py' typically looks like:

 ```python
 import os